nkuhlen/replication-study-financial-macro/README.md

 Building the Project
 --------------------

 The project is built using [Waf](https://code.google.com/p/waf/).
+After a successful build, the full documentation of the project can be found in

+			project_documentation/index.html

 To run Waf and execute the files, you need to:

+1. Save the project on your computer (clone the repository or save the zip file).

+2. Install Miniconda or Anaconda in case they are not already installed.
+Add a LaTeX distribution to your path.

-1. Navigate to the folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.
+3. Navigate to the project folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.

    **(Mac, Linux)**